Pesteves2002/devops-nixos-presentation/slides.typ

   )

   #notes(
-    speaker: "Tomás", "Reproducible: works on my machine, works on every machine", "Declarative: infrastructure as code, allows you to copy code from stackoverflow and it will work", "Reliable: if something goes bad, you can always rollback and avoid being fired", "but why is there an asterisk? well because that is not always true", "But NixOS does not provide dependecy pinning and secure management of secrets"
+    speaker: "Tomás", "Reproducible: works on my machine, works on every machine", "Declarative: infrastructure as code, allows you to copy code from stackoverflow and it will work", "Reliable: if something goes bad, you can always rollback and avoid being fired", "but why is there an asterisk? well because that is not always true", "But NixOS does not provide dependecy pinning and secure management of secrets", )
-  )
 ]

-#new-section-slide("A Path to Reproducibility")

-#big-picture-slide()[
-  Nix Flakes
-]
+#slide(title: "Is NixOS really reproducible?")[]

+#new-section-slide("Nix Flakes")

+#slide(
-#slide(title: "What are Nix Flakes?")[
+  title: "What are Nix Flakes?",
+)[
   #side-by-side[
     - Experimental feature of the *Nix* package manager
     - Provides a way to *pin* the version of dependencies